Questions?

 • First layer of soap was too cool when being poured upon

-I wasn’t kidding about temperature and timing!
-This can, as you see on the photo to the right, that this can literally make or break your soap.
+Temperature and timing can, as you see in the photo to the right, literally make or break your soap.
 You must pour around 120° F and pour gently.
-Layers can be tricky at first, but once you master them, there’s no going back.
-Learn more in Melt and Pour 101: Techniques.
+Layers can be tricky at first, but once you master them, they are simple additions to soap making.

 layeredflake